Best personal loans for bad credit in 2025

 The lenders we’ve picked as the best personal loans for bad credit either offer prequalification options that let you preview your estimated rate without a hard inquiry on your credit reports or don’t check your credit.
 If you officially apply, the lender may pull a hard inquiry at that time, and your final terms may change.

-Here’s why: Auto-secured loans from OneMain Financial typically have lower interest rates than the company’s unsecured loans.
+Why a OneMain Financial personal loan stands out: Auto-secured loans from OneMain Financial typically have lower interest rates than the company’s unsecured loans.
 But they come with costs, including origination, late and insufficient funds fees that may increase the amount you have to repay.
-There’s no prepayment penalty for paying off your loan early.

 Loan amounts range from $1,500 to $20,000, with repayment terms of two to five years.